wealth42/nick-fury/README.md

 This is the direct link: https://vhd12.github.io/nick-fury/WebPlce/places.html .
 Filename: places.html and visit.css .
 Purpose of this website: This website is use to give details of places to visit in india.
 This website can be used for tourism or best places to visit.
+I am also currently working on making a webcalculator